DFE-Digital/dfe-complete-conversions-transfers-and-changes/doc/workflows/README.md

 ## Other Schemas

 ### Objects

-*   [Action](./section-properties-tasks-task-properties-actions-action.md "A single action which can be taken within a task") – `/uk.gov.education/rsd/cctc/section#/properties/tasks/items/properties/actions/items`

 *   [Task](./section-properties-tasks-task.md "A task on the task list, which contains one or more actions") – `/uk.gov.education/rsd/cctc/section#/properties/tasks/items`